ayufan/gitlab-ci-multi-runner/docs/install/docker.md

+## Run gitlab-ci-multi-runner in a container

-### Docker image installation and configuration (run gitlab-ci-multi-runner in a container)
+### Docker image installation and configuration

 1. Install Docker first:
   ```bash